elben/elben.github.io/site/blog/2014-10-20-trifecta-clojurescript-om-coreasync.markdown

 - [Om and React](#om-and-react)
 - [How to communicate](#how-to-communicate)

-It's too easy to build a front-end house of straw.
+It’s too easy to build a front-end house of straw.
 Somehow the JavaScript and DOM manipulations we write turn into a fragile state machine glued together with cryptic callbacks.
 We start with good intentions and write modular, understandable code with clean lines of separation between our views and models.
 But as our app becomes more complex, and as more people touch the code, the lines often begin to blur.

 Our application state becomes difficult to reason about; they are barraged by asynchronous modifications, passed to and fro between different models, and are irresponsibly stored in our views as CSS classes.
 Our DOM crumbles, dependent on programmer incantation to wrangle it to the shape we want.
 And our code grows uncontrollably complex like wildfire, oblivious to the scorched state machine it leaves in its wake.